United Society Partners in the Gospel: Current activities

 The modern charity's work is devoted to increasing local churches' capacity to be agents of positive change in the communities that they serve.
-The United Society "seeks to advance Christian religion," but also to leverage and support local Anglican church partners in their mission activities in a local community context.
-Project work includes community based health care provision for expectant mothers and for those suffering from HIV and AIDS, as well as education and work skills training programs.
-The charity is also involved in the training and development of Anglican lay and ordained church leaders and localized social advocacy on a diverse range of issues from gender based violence to climate change.
+The United Society "seeks to advance Christian religion," but also to promote and support local Anglican church partners in their mission activities in a local community context.
+Project work includes community based health care provision for expectant mothers and for those with HIV and AIDS, as well as education and work skills training programmes.
+The charity is also involved in the training and development of Anglican lay and ordained church leaders and localised social advocacy on a diverse range of issues from gender based violence to climate change.

-The modern charity retains its strong funding and governance links with the Church of England, the Archbishop of Canterbury being the President of the charity.
+The modern charity retains its funding and governance links with the Church of England, the Archbishop of Canterbury being the president of the charity.

 Projects in Africa still attract the largest percentage of the United Society's funding due to historic links and established endowments.
 In the financial year 2013, the charity supported church based initiatives in poverty relief, health, education and church leadership training in 20 different countries.